canamakay/InstacartGroceryBasketAnalysis/README.md

 - What differences are there in ordering habits of different customer profiles?
 ## Data Sets
+**The following are open-source data sets from Instacart with the exception of the customers data set, which was created and included for the purpose of this project**
 - customers
 - departments
 - orders